TMJ Physiotherapy

 Over-the-counter pain relievers such as ibuprofen or paracetamol can help alleviate pain and inflammation associated with TMJ disorder.
 In some cases, muscle relaxants or anti-anxiety medications may be prescribed to reduce muscle tension and stress.

-A physiotherapist can design a personalised exercise program to strengthen jaw muscles, improve range of motion, and promote relaxation.
+A TMJ physiotherapy plan includes the design of a personalised exercise program to strengthen jaw muscles, improve range of motion, and promote relaxation.
 Manual therapy techniques such as massage, acupuncture and joint mobilisation may also be utilised to alleviate pain and stiffness.
+Osteopathy may also be beneficial for TMD.

 Testimonial